sictweb/web700/notes/week03.md

 So far, while learning JavaScript, we have seen a number of circumstances where ["asynchronous"](https://developer.mozilla.org/en-US/docs/Glossary/Asynchronous) code is used.
 That is, once the code has been invoked, it does not block the main thread of execution while it's working.
 Once it's complete, an event is triggered (at an undetermined time) and we can write code to work with the result of the asynchronous operation.
 A classic example of this is a simple AJAX request using the [HXMLHttpRequest](https://developer.mozilla.org/en/docs/Web/API/XMLHttpRequest/Using_XMLHttpRequest) object from the client side (web browser).
 Once we [send()](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest/send) the request, code is executed that works outside of our main sequence of execution to establish the connection, make a request, etc. If we assign a function to the value of the XMLHttpRequest object's [onreadystatechange](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest/onreadystatechange) property, we can execute some code at a later, undetermined time (maybe the request is to a particularly slow server) and handle the updated status of the request.
 The important thing to understand is that we can still execute code in a sequential fashion **after** we initiate the request!

-To see this in action, we can invoke the global [setTimeout](https://nodejs.org/api/timers.html#timers_settimeout_callback_delay_args) function (as we did in our architect.prototype.outputNameDelay function) to create a situation in which the execution of code takes some time to complete, ie:
+To see this in action, we can invoke the global [setTimeout](https://nodejs.org/api/timers.html#timers_settimeout_callback_delay_args) function (as we did in our architect.outputNameDelay function) to create a situation in which the execution of code takes some time to complete, ie:

 ```javascript